kgateway-dev/kgateway/docs/content/support/support-info.md

 {{% /tab %}}

 {{% tab name="glooctl"%}}
 Share the complete command that you used to install Gloo Edge.
-The following command shows an example command that you might used.
+The following command shows an example command that you might have used.
 ```shell
 glooctl install gateway enterprise --license-key <license> --values foo,bar
 ```